1

 4

 • It's in the basement, not really sure they could have done that.
 It's angled up the whole way out. thanks.
-Oct 20, 2015 at 18:14
+Commented Oct 20, 2015 at 18:14

 • High efficiency furnace exhaust should slop down towards the appliance.
 There should be a condensate drain near the appliance, to handle any moisture that there is.
 Draining condensate out, can lead to problems with ice.